tempname11/WorkingTitle4/notes/medium_term.md

 - multi_alloc?

 ### good to have
+- async tools, with an in-progress task GUI view.
-- tools should be migrated inside engine!
+- all paths should be relative to *whatever is referencing them*
+- should also normalize paths on input

 ### minor issues
 - rand() is not thread-safe, need to use something different.